Azure-Samples/cognitive-services-quickstart-code/php/ComputerVision/generate-thumbnail/readme.md

 1. Copy the following code into a text editor.
 1. Make the following changes in code where needed:
-    1. Replace the value of `subscriptionKey` with your subscription key.
+    1. Replace the value of `key` with your key.
-    1. Replace the value of `uriBase` with the endpoint URL for the [Get Thumbnail](https://westcentralus.dev.cognitive.microsoft.com/docs/services/5adf991815e1060e6355ad44/operations/56f91f2e778daf14a499e1fb) method from the Azure region where you obtained your subscription keys, if necessary.
+    1. Replace the value of `uriBase` with the endpoint URL for the [Get Thumbnail](https://westcentralus.dev.cognitive.microsoft.com/docs/services/5adf991815e1060e6355ad44/operations/56f91f2e778daf14a499e1fb) method from the Azure region where you obtained your keys, if necessary.
     1. Optionally, replace the value of `imageUrl` with the URL of a different image for which you want to generate a thumbnail.
 1. Save the code as a file with a `.php` extension.
 For example, `get-thumbnail.php`.
 1. Open a browser window with PHP support.